Internet in New Zealand: DSL

 Chorus cannot sell services directly to customers, instead, they wholesale services to internet retailers at regulated prices.
-In addition to ISPs being able to use Chorus' infrastructure, the copper loop is unbundled, so operators like Vodafone, Compass and CallPlus (Slingshot/Orcon) can install their own equipment at telephone exchanges and rent just the copper line from Chorus.
+In addition to ISPs being able to use Chorus' infrastructure, the copper loop is unbundled, so operators like One NZ, Compass and CallPlus (Slingshot/Orcon) can install their own equipment at telephone exchanges and rent just the copper line from Chorus.
 As of December 2013, 131,000 (8%) lines are unbundled.

 Fibre

-Fibre to the home is being rolled out to the urban areas of the country via the Ultra-Fast Broadband scheme (see below).
-The network is being constructed using Gigabit-capable Passive Optical Networks (GPON) technology, which is reliable, comparatively low-cost and has been used in projects such as Google Fiber.
+Fibre to the home was rolled out to urban areas of the country via the Ultra-Fast Broadband scheme, starting in 2014, and ending in December 2022.

+The network was constructed using Gigabit-capable Passive Optical Networks (GPON) technology, which is reliable, comparatively low-cost and has been used in projects such as Google Fiber.

+The project was completed in December 2022, bringing high-speed fibre broadband to 412 towns and cities, with an uptake level of 73%.